rei/rei-cedar-docs/docs/patterns/notifications/README.md

 Status Notifications update existing inline page content.
 They are informative only and provide our users with advisory information that enhances the site experience.
-Adding the correct HTML `role="status"` to a status notification helps to infom a user of assisted technology, on change, that something has happend.
+Adding the correct HTML `role="status"` to a status notification helps to inform a user of assisted technology, on change, that something has happened.
 The Status role has an implicit aria-live value of polite though the `aria-live` property may also be used.

-These Notifications will not inturupt the current action of a user so be sure to consider what will be read out once the update is spoken.
+These Notifications will not interrupt the current action of a user so be sure to consider what will be read out once the update is spoken.
 For instance a quantity update for items added to a cart would be of little use if all that was communicated was "one".
-In this case add the additonal "items in your cart" or "x items added to your cart" as screen reader only text.
+In this case add the additional "items in your cart" or "x items added to your cart" as screen reader only text.
 #### Use When
 It is important to grasp that many visual transitions are actually status notifications and should be providing contextual information to our users.
 This can be provided in the form of screen reader only text, though consider if the action without context will create any cognitive dissonance for our users.